MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOCopilotAgentInsightsReport.md

 Start-SPOCopilotAgentInsightsReport –ReportPeriodInDays 14
 ```

-Example 2 generates the Copilot Agent insights report for a specified duration of 14 days.
+Example 2 generates the Copilot agent insight report for a specified duration of 14 days.

 ## PARAMETERS

 ### -ReportPeriodInDays

-It is an optional parameter, and it specifies the duration of the Copilot Agent insights report in days.
+It specifies the duration of the Copilot agent insight report in days.
 The possible values of ReportPeriodInDays are: 1, 7, 14, 28.
 If this parameter is not provided, it generates the report for a default duration of 1 day.

 ```yaml
 Type: Int